SeongHyukJang/Defense_Game/README.md

 We started a project in February.
 The project still lacks a lot.
-It aims to launch mobile games before September.
+It aims to launch a mobile game before September.